Armored Heart: Tamed Soul

 It was with tired feet and a confused heart that Celia stopped at the inn in town, a charmingly decorated place called the Grinning Cat.
 The matron, a plump older woman with a crop of graying hair, insisted on her having a bowl of rabbit soup.
 Celia protested she had no money to pay, the older woman had just laughed and shaken her head.

-After finishing her meal, Celia wandered around, and found herself sitting at the fountain in the town square, idly watching the water pour from the artful sculpture while she collected her thoughts.
-Cair Dwemor was, no doubt, luxurious beyond compare, and with Daniel and Larion there, had everything she could ever want to train as a swordswoman.
+After finishing her meal, Celia wandered around, and found herself sitting at the fountain in the town square, idly watching the water pour from an artful statue of Nerielle, the goddess of the ocean while she collected her thoughts.
+Cair Dwemor was, no doubt, luxurious beyond compare, and with Daniel and Lathrion there, had everything she could ever want to train as a swordswoman.
 Lauren and Tabby were both friendly, and Violet seemed to care in her own way.
 And loath as she was to admit it, even Gella was kind and fascinating, in her own perverse way.

 “I'm not a slave,” she whispered firmly.